rkevinchao/blockchain-data-analysis/README.md

 memory usage: 496.2+ MB
 ```

-* A quick view of the values in one randomly selected row
+* A quick view of the values in one randomly selected row:

 `df.iloc[100]`